freshbrewedweb/freshbrewedweb.github.io/about.md

 ## Artisanal Code

-Our roots were in design and marketing but we quickly became a dev shop specializing in front end integration.
+Our roots were in design and marketing but we quickly became a dev shop specializing in front-end integration.

-Nowadays, we offer a full stack of services to bring life to quality web applications - while at the same time, not spreading ourselves thin by offering marketing and other extraneous services.
-We can offer consultation in marketing, and you better believe our websites are search engine friendly, but our focus remains on providing a craftmanship-like quality to the code that runs the web.
+Nowadays, we offer a full stack of services to bring life to quality web applications.
+At the same time, we make a point not to spread ourselves thin by offering marketing and other extraneous services.
+We can offer consultation for marketing, and our websites are certainly search engine friendly...

+> ...but our focus remains on providing craftsmanship to the code that runs your web.
+>
+> Code that's brewed with an artisan's touch.

 ## Team